top of page

 Rachel Redgwell

-Owner of Stable Futures
+Director of Stable Futures

-Rachel began her Residential career over 25 years ago when she first found began her career in children’s homes.
+Rachel began her Residential career over 25 years ago when she first began her career in children’s homes.
 Through the years Rachel has excelled in all roles she has taken on, while she studied for her social work degree.
 She has run homes as a Registered Manager and a Responsible Individual for Social, Emotional and Mental Health needs and also for Learning Disabilities and Crisis Intervention.
 Rachel has managed staff teams of over 180 members and has won prestigious awards for the incredible work she continues to immerse herself in.
 In 2020 Rachel won the “Outstanding Contribution Award” for recognition and contribution to children’s social care.

 Through Rachel’s role as Southeast Regional Lead for ICHA (Independent Children’s Homes Association), she has contributed to national change in the sector in a variety of ways, and she continues to offer other professionals support and guidance when most needed.
 This has included promoting and triggering changes to national developments with the DfE, Ofsted and ICHA.